coolcat3467/coolcat3467/README.md

 # Hi there, I'm James / Coolcat! 👋

-I'm a Frontend Web Developer, Bot Developer and Content Creator
+I'm a Frontend Web Developer and Content Creator

 ## About Me